This is our subscribed content on the Alexander Street Press platform, please choose a resource from the MY COLLECTIONS menu at the top of the page:

-Social Theory from Alexander Street Press is a resource for both students and scholars that brings together a range of influential writings representing the most important trends of sociological thought from the eighteenth century to the present day.
+Social Theory, Second Edition is a resource for both students and scholars that brings together a range of influential writings representing the most important trends of sociological thought from the eighteenth century to the present day.
 Included in the more than 150,000 pages of searchable content are seminal works by such theorists as Harriet Martineau, Charlotte Perkins Gilman, Max Weber, Karl Marx, Emile Durkheim, Jürgen Habermas, Talcott Parsons, Michel Foucault and Jean Baudrillard.

 |Publisher/Provider||Alexander Street Press|